-Embedded Finance Solutions: Benefits of a Bank Partnership Through Treasury Prime
+Embedded Finance Solutions: Benefits of a Direct Bank Partnership Through Treasury Prime

 Entering into a partnership with a bank is one of the most important steps you will take as a fintech looking to launch embedded payment and other financial products into your application.
 Partnerships with chartered banks make it possible for fintechs and embedded finance companies to offer Federal Deposit Insurance Corporation (FDIC) insured accounts that customers can trust.

 This relationship is at the heart of your business model — you will open bank accounts together, set up payment rails, stand up a compliance program, and troubleshoot together.

 That’s why Treasury Prime — an embedded banking software platform — fosters and requires direct relationships between fintechs and banks.
 We view open communication as a crucial element in the success of your bank partnership because a direct relationship leads to:

 - More product options

 Let’s dive deeper into why Treasury Prime facilitates a direct relationship between companies and bank partners.

 Want more insight into embedded banking products for SaaS companies?
 Download our ultimate guidebook.

 1. Stronger regulatory compliance and fintech fraud prevention

 Banks are experts at regulatory compliance and have decades of experience modeling risk and navigating regulatory changes.
 When you have a direct relationship with the bank and stand up a compliance program in collaboration with them, you benefit from their expertise and guidance.